NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 2. Select the area you would like the pour to include.
 There is a “width” option you can set while drawing the outline.
 This corresponds to the width of the outline.
 I recommend using a small value (e.g., 0.5mm).
 3. Select the Name tool (Or type name in the command line) and click on an edge of the polygon.
 Type (e.g., “GND” if the metal should be connected to GND).
 It may ask if you want to merge nets (yes), what the resulting name should be (e.g., “GND”), and/or whether you want to rename the whole net or just this polygon (just the polygon).

 Once the pour is created, you can click the “Ratsnest” tool and Eagle will fill in the pour.
 Eagle is intelligent about how it fills in the pour.
 It will carve out areas around pads, SMDs, and traces that are part of the signal assigned to the pour.
-For pads, SMDs, and traces that are part of the same signal, Eagle will attach the pour metal to those components.
+For pads, SMDs, and traces that are part of the same signal, Eagle will attach the pour to those components.

 You can also extend the pours past the edge of your design.
 Eagle will trim them to match your board shape.